CAC Reader Not Working on Mac Sequoia — Fix Guide

 sudo sc_auth identities

-This one queries the smart card system for any recognized identities.
-If your reader is plugged in and things are starting to work, you’ll see output that references your CAC certificates.
-If you get nothing back, or an error about no smart card being present, continue to Step 2.
+This queries the smart card system for recognized identities.
+Reader plugged in and things starting to cooperate?
+You’ll see output referencing your CAC certificates.
+Nothing back — or an error about no smart card present — move to Step 2.

 Restart your Mac.
 Full restart — not sleep, not fast user switching.
-After it comes back up, plug your CAC reader in fresh.
-Give it about 30 seconds.
-Try accessing a CAC-protected site or opening your CAC-required application again.
+After it comes back up, plug your CAC reader in fresh and give it about 30 seconds.
+Then try a CAC-protected site or your CAC-required application.

-Frustrated by months of dealing with a reader that worked fine on Monterey and Ventura, one of our IT techs wrote this command set on a sticky note and taped it to his desk.
-I’ve since printed it on a laminated half-sheet we hand to new service members at check-in.
-It works that reliably.
+Frustrated by months of dealing with a reader that worked fine on Monterey and Ventura, one of our IT techs eventually wrote this command set on a sticky note and taped it directly to his desk monitor.
+I’ve since had it printed on a laminated half-sheet we hand out at new service member check-in.
+It’s that reliable.

-Step 2 — Install Feitain USB-C Driver If Needed
+Step 2 — Install Feitian USB-C Driver If Needed

-If Step 1 didn’t fully solve it and you’re using a USB-C reader — particularly one of the Feitian (also marketed as Feitain, both spellings exist on their own packaging, which is its own headache) USB-C smart card readers — you need an additional driver.
+If Step 1 didn’t fully solve it and you’re running a USB-C reader — particularly one of the Feitian (also spelled Feitain on some of their own packaging, which is its own headache) USB-C smart card readers — you need an additional driver.

-The specific models I’ve seen need this are the Feitian R301 and the bR301 Bluetooth reader when used over USB-C. The Identiv uTrust 3700F in USB-C mode sometimes needs it too.
-The issue is that macOS Sequoia’s native CCID driver stack doesn’t fully support some of these devices’ USB descriptor tables.
+The specific models I’ve seen require this: the Feitian R301, the bR301 Bluetooth reader when used over USB-C, and the Identiv uTrust 3700F in USB-C mode sometimes needs it too.
+Sequoia’s native CCID driver stack doesn’t fully support some of these devices’ USB descriptor tables — that’s the short version of a longer, more frustrating story.

 Here’s how to get it sorted:

-1. Go to ftsafe.com — that’s Feitian’s official site.
+1. Go to ftsafe.com — Feitian’s official site.
 Navigate to Support → Download → Drivers.

 2. Download the macOS CCID driver package.
-As of early 2025, the current version is iR301 CCID Driver v3.1.2, and the installer file is about 4.2 MB.
+As of early 2025, the current version is iR301 CCID Driver v3.1.2 — the installer file runs about 4.2 MB.

-3. Open the .pkg installer. macOS will likely throw a Gatekeeper warning.
-Go to System Settings → Privacy & Security, scroll down, and you’ll see a message saying the driver was blocked.
+3. Open the .pkg installer. macOS will almost certainly throw a Gatekeeper warning.
+Go to System Settings → Privacy & Security, scroll down, and find the message saying the driver was blocked.
 Click “Allow Anyway.”

 4. Run the installer again and complete it.